Cross-Cultural Communication and Education MA

 Overview

-Academic staff in education from the School of Education, Communication and Language Sciences deliver this specialist pathway.
-This course is for you if you're concerned with educational leadership and management in all sectors of education.
+Academic staff within the School of Education, Communication and Language Sciences deliver this specialist pathway.

 A feature of the Cross-Cultural Communication and Education MA is its international dimension.
 It provides a greater understanding of the comparative context of educational organisations.
 It also focuses on the latest thinking and research on educational effectiveness and leadership.